-If the Notification Packages subkey exists, add the name of your DLL to the existing value data.
+If the Notification Packages value of type REG_MULTI_SZ exists, add the name of your DLL to the existing value data.
 Do not overwrite the existing values, and do not include the .dll extension.

-If the Notification Packages subkey does not exist, add it, and then specify the name of the DLL for the value data.
+If the Notification Packages value does not exist, create it, give it the REG_MULTI_SZ type and then specify the name of the DLL for the value data.
 Do not include the .dll extension.

-The Notification Packages subkey can add multiple packages.
+The Notification Packages value can add multiple packages.